 The motor behind the gaming market is visualisation engine development.
 Driven by consumers that are hungry for the ultimate experience and exploiting the increasing power of graphic processor chips, big players in this field employ thousands of engineers working on virtualisation algorithms, mathematics and software.
 The gaming engine market alone is expected to reach a total revenue of 3 Billion dollars by 2022, and it is driven by a total gaming market revenue of 150 Billion dollars (expected for 2019).

 In an effort to expand into new markets, the bigger fish of the gaming engine market like Crytec, Unity, Unreal, and Rockstar are now making their core technology platforms available for applications outside gaming, high tech systems being one of the markets identified.
 Such platforms need extensive adaption and enhancement before they are suitable to be used for digital twin applications but nevertheless provide an incredibly powerful technology foundation that could not otherwise be economically developed purely for digital twin use.
 For example, Unit040 is an HTSc member that taps into the technology platform of game engine developer Unity.
 Unit040 has adapted and enhanced the Unity platform with a range of features and functions that enable it to be efficiently and effectively used to construct digital twins of high-tech systems.
-Unit040’s customers can use their resulting PRESpective product, including the Unity platform, to develop a digital twin directly or with the assistant of experts from Unit040.
+Unit040’s customers can use their resulting PRESpective product, including the Unity platform, to develop directly or with the assistant of experts from Unit040.

 The Digital Twin in Practice

-Most of the information needed to build a digital twin is usually routinely produced as part of a standard product engineering process: for example, 3D models for geometry, mechatronics, software, interfaces and electronic schematics.
+Most of the information needed to build is usually routinely produced as part of a standard product engineering process: for example, 3D models for geometry, mechatronics, software, interfaces and electronic schematics.
 The process of realising a digital twin largely centres on integrating this information together in the target virtual world at an appropriate level of detail.
 In other words, a digital twin is built upon output from existing design tooling and does not replace it.
 Rather it adds another layer where all this otherwise isolated information is integrated together.
 Into this mix the digital twin also adds its virtual world’s governing rules and principles, including motion, gravity, collision detection and even complex physics like thermodynamics.
 The result is an extremely accurate and (potentially) detailed working model of the target system in its intended environment.
 This helps engineers to validate their assumptions and facilitate the communication with customers and their peers in other R&D disciplines.

-Another major benefit of a digital twin is that it enables efficient concurrent development of hardware and software.
+Another major benefit is that it enables efficient concurrent development of hardware and software.
 Conventionally, the hardware and software for a system are often developed largely in isolation from each other.
 The integration of the two often occurs at a late stage in the product development lifecycle and usually results in expensive reworking of the software.
 To mitigate this effect, software development is often started only when hardware development is fairly advanced, potentially lengthening overall time to market.
 One of the defining characteristics of a digital twin is that from the perspective of the target system’s software, the target’s virtualised hardware is identical to its real hardware.
 This means that the system’s software cannot discern a difference between the digital twin and its real-world counterpart and therefore can be fully developed and commissioned in parallel with the real hardware, resulting in a dramatic reduction in time to market and software development cost.

 A further benefit of a digital twin is that it reduces the number of physical prototypes needed.
 Conventional product engineering often requires the development of four or five physical prototypes.
 The use of a digital twin can reduce that down to one or two, with all the inherent cost and time savings.